karlos-github/WeeklyBudget/README.md

 | `id` | `int` | **Required**.
 Type of expenditure |

 #### Get all expenditures types
-Gets all expenditures types that user saved to database.
-The ependiture type represents a certain type of expenditure that user plans to follow in the monthly budget.
+This endpoint retrieves all expenditure types saved by the user in the database.
+An expenditure type represents a specific category of spending that the user wants to track in the monthly budget.

 ```http
   GET /api/ExpenditureType/getAll
 ```
 #### Save a new expenditure type
 This endpoint saves a new expenditure type.
-All existing expenditures are automatically used in the monthly budget.
-The monthly budget contains several budget details.
-Each budget detail holds only one expenditure type and defines a total budget amount value for this expenditure type that user plans to spent for the current budget.
+All expenditure types are automatically included in the monthly budget.

+A monthly budget consists of several budget details, each linked to a single expenditure type.
+A budget detail defines the TotalBudget amount that the user plans to spend for that expenditure type in the current budget.

 ```http
   POST /api/ExpenditureType/save/{expenditureType}